 With severe ankle sprains, more input is likely to be required to ensure a full recovery.

-It can help to wear high-top shoes such as walking boots for extra support.
+It can help to wear high-top shoes such as walking boots for extra support after an ankle sprain.
 They should be tight but should not cause discomfort.
 Avoid high heels to reduce the risk of re-injury.

 Surgery is not a common ankle sprain treatment, but in some cases of severe ankle sprains, it may be necessary to repair the torn ligament surgically.
 If rehab has failed to resolve persistent instability, surgery will also be considered.